 - 2.1 This policy aims to ensure that International IDEA obtains the best value for money in the procurement of goods and services. - 2.2 This policy provides guidelines to promote consistent application of procurement best practice and international standards and to ensure transparency and accountability.
-The selection, contracting, management and monitoring of suppliers or service providers shall be in line with the principles of efficiency and economy, equal opportunity, transparency, sustainability and best value for money.
+The selection, contracting, management and monitoring of suppliers or service providers shall be in line with the principles of efficiency and economy, equal opportunity, transparency, sustainability, best value for money and other core principles per Section 5 of this policy.